Leveraging Machine Learning with the ISLM Framework (updated May 5th 2022)

 In a typical intelligent scenario, only one machine learning approach is represented in ISLM which helps to build the scenario – any change in the scenario triggers the creation of a new intelligent scenario.

-While the ISLM framework resides in the ABAP layer in SAP S/4HANA, it can trigger the entities in SAP Data Intelligence for the creation of these intelligent scenarios for the side-by-side approach. ofcourse, the connectivity between the SAP Cloud Platform and SAP S/4HANA is pre-configured with a specific SAP DI tenant.
+While the ISLM framework resides in the ABAP layer in SAP S/4HANA, it can trigger the entities in SAP Data Intelligence for the creation of these intelligent scenarios for the side-by-side approach. ofcourse, the connectivity between the SAP Business Technology Platform and SAP S/4HANA is pre-configured with a specific SAP DI tenant.
 This creates a 1-1 connection between the SAP DI tenant and the SAP S/4HANA system for a particular intelligent scenario which is maintained in an ISLM specific configuration table.
 Typically, training and execution of the intelligent scenario happens in the same key/value pair configuration which maintains the system load and system performance.
 Eventhough an intelligent scenario of type “side-by-side” is mapped to one ML scenario with a unique ID on the SAP DI side, this kind of intelligent scenario may have multiple versions on the SAP DI side but on ISLM side there is only one release version of the same for operations visibility.

 While discussing the side-by-side approach, we should also note that the SAP DI scenario has only one training pipeline and one inference pipeline with the mapping between them derived by default.
 The connectivity mechanism between SAP DI and SAP S/4HANA is abstracted to the ISLM framework since the SAP DI does not have an ISLM specific operator in the the pipelines to interact with the ISLM framework in the ABAP stack.
 The existing Fiori applications of the PAi framework are already ported into the new ISLM framework which is available to all the application areas in the SAP S/4HANA stack and establishes the usage statistics with better monitoring of the trained models and offer a good supportability for side-by-side as well as the embedded ML scenarios.